Double Chocolate Brownie Cookies

 These are very simple to make and if you are a chocolate lover like I am you will adore these!
-I ate them with a sprinkling of pink salt with brought about the cocoa flavour even more and balanced the sweetness.
-I always live a little salted sweetness but it totally optional.
+I ate them with a sprinkling of flaky salt which helps intensify the the cocoa flavour even more and balances the sweetness.
+I always love a little salted sweetness but it’s totally optional.
 Hope you enjoy them!

 - 4 tablespoons unsalted butter

 - 4 large eggs, at room temperature

 - 1 teaspoon pure vanilla extract